jcundill/streeto/Overview.md

 StreetO is mainly concerned with the generation and evaluation of potential Orienteering Courses.
 To aid with this there are a number of supplementary views displaying this evaluation information.

-The supplementary views are called 'drawers' with the UI.
+The supplementary views are called 'drawers' within the UI.

 These can be opened from the tabs on the left and right of the map as shown below.